cypress-io/cypress-documentation/content/guides/guides/cross-browser-testing.md

 the browser selection menu of the
 [Cypress App](/guides/core-concepts/cypress-app).

-<DocsImage src="/img/guides/cross-browser-testing/cypress-browser-selector.png" alt="Cypress Test Runner with Firefox selected as the browser"></DocsImage>
+<DocsImage src="/img/guides/cross-browser-testing/cypress-browser-selector.png" alt="Cypress App with Firefox selected as the browser"></DocsImage>

 The desired browser can also specified via the [`--browser`](/guides/guides/command-line#Options) flag when using